7 TIPS FOR INDOOR SOWING

 LIGHT: For nearly all varieties (except lettuce), a sunny windowsill just doesn't cut it.
 South-facing bay windows might do the trick–but for most situations, extra light is necessary when starting seeds indoors.
 The most affordable way to provide this is to purchase a shop-light fluorescent fixture and suspend it within 1-2 inches of the emerging seedlings.
 Run it for 12-14 hours every day.
 And if you can set it up against a window, so much the better.

 SOIL: A good quality soil mix allows the three elements above to function harmoniously and provide the seedlings with nutritious and safe (from diseases and bacteria) environment.
-Choose a sterile organic seed starting mix if available.
+Choose a sterile organic seed starting mix, like our Organic Mechanics Seed Starting Blend.
+Many seed starting blends are extremely light and loose in texture and don't absorb water readily; if this is the case, try pre-moistening your growing medium in a tub before adding it to your containers.
 If you want to make your own soil mixture from scratch, Penn State Extension offers some easy-to-follow instructions here.
 Once your seedlings are ready to be transplanted, feel free to side-dress your plants with compost and lightly fertilize; our Hudson Soil Co.
 Compost improves water retention and adds nutrients.